The plot thickens: The battle over books comes at a cost

 Then, she says, her comments were twisted online.
 She was accused of "advocating teaching anal sex to 11-year-olds," and pushing "sexually erotic and pornographic materials," to children "as young as six."
 That prompted a barrage of insults and threats as relentless as they were vicious.

 "We're going to put ur fat evil commie PEDO azz in the dirt very soon b****" read one.
-Another pictured Jones with a red and while circle around her face.
+Another pictured Jones with a red and white circle around her face.

 She was terrified.

-Note: An earlier version of this story mistakenly referred to the Denham Springs-Walker Branch library as the Dedham-Walker Springs Branch.